 Dive directly into the docs to get familiar with the BSR and the various components.

 Learn how to run

-The tour will give you an overview of the BSR, and takes approximately 20 minutes to complete.
+The tour provides an overview of the BSR and takes approximately 20 minutes to complete.

-Remote Generation is currently an experimental feature.
+Remote generation is currently an alpha feature.
 This feature lets the BSR generate data types and service stubs for your modules and store the generated code in a hosted registry.
 With this, you can consume the generated code like any other library in your language of choice.